AlexKastanek/CS480Kastanek/PA7/README.md

 #### Format of planetData.txt
 all items in the config file must be formatted specifically for the program to run.

-The first line must read: Sun <scale of sun copared to earth>
+The first line must read: Sun {scale of sun copared to earth}

 The next 9 lines must be formatted as such:
 Name moonsNum orbitRadius(per 35mil miles) rotSpeed(in days) orbitSpeed(in years) planetScale(scale to earth)